 Just across the river from Spain and at the the very eastern end of the Algarve lies Vila Real de Santo Antínio.
 Purpose built to support the local fishing industry, the grid of streets opposite the marina were designed by the Marquis de Pombal.
 He’s the man responsible for redesigning Lisbon after the 1755 earthquake which also affected much of the Algarve.

-Practicalities: If you’re not driving or coming on the full day East of Algarve tour, the easiest way to get here is by train.
+Practicalities: If you’re not driving, the easiest way to get here is by train.

 20. Get muddy in a salt pan spa in Castro Marim